hammadmlk/teamwork/README.md

 # Hello Duniya!

 This work will gradually evolve into a web browser based distributed computing system.
+(Visit: http://teamworkjs.com)

 The system consists of three parts:
 - **Workers**: These are volunteers that run the function sent by the server.